Panel to review approval of Boeing 737 Max flight controls

 The FAA says experts from nine international civil aviation authorities have confirmed participation in a technical review promised by the agency.

 Former National Transportation Safety Board Chairman Chris Hart will lead the group, which also will have experts from the FAA and NASA.
-They'll look at the plane's automated system including the way it interacts with pilots.
+They will look at the plane's automated system including the way it interacts with pilots.
 The group will meet Tuesday and is expected to finish in 90 days.

 The Boeing jetliner has been grounded around the world since mid-March after two crashes killed 346 people.
 Investigators are focusing on anti-stall software that pushed the planes' noses down based on erroneous sensor readings.